trailofbits/algo/README.md

 5. Open `config.cfg` in your favorite text editor.
 Specify the users you wish to create in the `users` list.

 6. Start the deployment.
 Return to your terminal.
 In the Algo directory, run `./algo` and follow the instructions.
 There are several optional features available.
 None are required for a fully functional VPN server.
-These optional features are described in greater detail in [ansible-roles.md](docs/ansible-roles.md).
+These optional features are described in greater detail in [deploy-with-ansible.md](docs/deploy-with-ansible.md).

 That's it!
 You will get the message below when the server deployment process completes.
 You now have an Algo server on the internet.
 Take note of the p12 (user certificate) password in case you need it later.

 You can now setup clients to connect it, e.g. your iPhone or laptop.
-Proceed to [Configure the VPN Clients](https://github.com/trailofbits/algo#configure-the-vpn-clients) below.
+Proceed to [Configure the VPN Clients](#configure-the-vpn-clients) below.

 ```
         "\"#----------------------------------------------------------------------#\"",